hongjun7/logs/_posts/2024-02-05-handling-owl-sameas-via-rewriting.md

 ---
 title: Handling owl:sameAs via Rewriting
 tags: kg rewriting owl
-subtitle: This article introduces an algorithm for rewriting in materialization-based OWL 2 RL systems, guaranteeing correctness, improving efficiency, and enabling effective parallelization, resulting in orders of magnitude reduction in reasoning times on practical datasets.
+subtitle: This post introduces an algorithm for rewriting in materialization-based OWL 2 RL systems, guaranteeing correctness, improving efficiency, and enabling effective parallelization, resulting in orders of magnitude reduction in reasoning times on practical datasets.
 ---